he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Cleric.md

 ### Anathema

 Acts fundamentally opposed to your deity's alignment or ideals are anathema to your faith.
 Learning or casting spells, committing acts, and using items that are anathema to your deity remove you from your deity's good graces.
  Casting spells with the evil trait is almost always anathema to good deities, and casting good spells is likewise anathema to evil deities; similarly, casting chaotic spells is anathema to lawful deities, and casting lawful spells is anathema to chaotic deities.
 A neutral cleric who worships a neutral deity isn't limited this way, but their alignment might change over time if they frequently cast spells or use abilities with a certain alignment.
 Similarly, casting spells that are anathema to the tenets or goals of your faith could interfere with your connection to your deity.
-For example, casting a spell to create undead would be anathema to [[Pharasma]], the goddess of death.
+For example, casting a spell to create undead would be anathema to [[DATABASE/deity/Pharasma|Pharasma]], the goddess of death.
 For borderline cases, you and your GM determine which acts are anathema.
  If you perform enough acts that are anathema to your deity, or if your alignment changes to one not allowed by your deity, you lose the magical abilities that come from your connection to your deity.
 The class features that you lose are determined by the GM, but they likely include your divine font and all divine spellcasting.
-These abilities can be regained only if you demonstrate your repentance by conducting an [[Atone]] ritual.
+These abilities can be regained only if you demonstrate your repentance by conducting an [[DATABASE/ritual/Atone|atone]] ritual.

 ## Divine Spellcasting

 Your deity bestows on you the power to cast divine spells.
 You can cast divine spells using the Cast a Spell activity, and you can supply material, somatic, and verbal components when casting spells (see Casting Spells).
-Because you're a cleric, you can usually hold a divine focus (such as a [[Religious Symbol]]) for spells requiring material components instead of needing to use a [[Material Component Pouch]].
+Because you're a cleric, you can usually hold a divine focus (such as a [[DATABASE/equipment/Religious Symbol|religious symbol]]) for spells requiring material components instead of needing to use a [[DATABASE/equipment/Material Component Pouch|material component pouch]].
 At 1st level, you can prepare two 1st-level spells and five cantrips each morning from the common spells on the divine spell list or from other divine spells to which you gain access.
 Prepared spells remain available to you until you cast them or until you prepare your spells again.
 The number of spells you can prepare is called your spell slots.
  As you increase in level as a cleric, the number of spells you can prepare each day increases, as does the highest level of spell you can cast, as shown in Table 3–9: Cleric Spells per Day on page 120.
  Some of your spells require you to attempt a spell attack roll to see how effective they are, or your enemies to roll against your spell DC (typically by attempting a saving throw).
 Since your key ability is Wisdom, your spell attack rolls and spell DCs use your Wisdom modifier.
 Details on calculating these statistics appear in Spell Attack Rolls.